vonderwoman/Data-Analysis-with-Python/README.md

 **Objective**

-In this project, concepts like visual analysis and hypothesis testing  has been imple.
+In this project, concepts like visual analysis and hypothesis testing  has been implemented.

 **Data Set**